CDCgov/PASS/README.md

 The following keys are also required at various points in the pipeline.
 Instructions on how to generate each key are included in the notebook file where each one is required:

 - Google Service Account Key
+- AWS Credentials Access Key
 - OpenAI API key
 - Google Maps API key